Skip to main content Skip to footer

 Why choose RLegal Solicitors?

+Applying for a UK spouse visa is a complicated and expensive process.
+The requirements for the grant of a spouse visa are exacting and mistakes can be costly leading to forced separation and financial loss.
 With over 22 years experience of lodging successful applications for UK spouse visas, our success rate is unrivalled.
 We will not advise you to proceed with an application unless we are confident of success.

-RLegal immigration solicitors will guide you through the complex evidential requirements and assist you from start to finish with your UK spouse visa application.
+RLegal's spouse visa solicitors will guide you through the complex evidential requirements and assist you from start to finish with your UK spouse visa application.

 We are a specialist firm of immigration solicitors based in central London.
 Our clients are based throughout the UK and around the world.
 For those who wish to travel to our London offices, we are based in the West End of central London.
 If you are further afield, we can easily liaise with you by telephone, email and Zoom.